 The statutory minimum wages in Hong Kong was raised from $34.5 per hour to $37.5 per hour starting 1 May 2019.
 Concurrently, the monetary cap on the requirement of employers keeping records of the total number of hours worked by employees is now at $15,300 per month.

-There are no legislative requirements on maximum working hours except in the case of a young person in industrial undertakings.
+There are no legislative requirements on maximum working hours except in the case of a young person (over 15 but under 18 years of age) in industrial undertakings.

 An employee is entitled to leave after having been employed under a continuous contract for every 12 months.
 An employee’s paid annual leave entitlement increases progressively from 7 days to a maximum of 14 days according to his length of service.
 It is also common practice for companies to provide different entitlements depending on the industry or level of seniority of the role, which would be stated in the employment contract.